ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     conda activate esmvaltool

-and the run the tool with the command:
+and then run the tool with the command:

 .. code-block:: bash